Zimbabwe opposition leader plans ‘inauguration’

 - As Trump fumes over leaks, Woodward pushes back on criticism

-A government deputy minister, Energy Mutodi, warns on Twitter that “any attempt to delegitimize gvt will not be tolerated and those bent on causing anarchy will be dealt with mercilessly.”

-Kenya’s opposition leader Raila Odinga in January held a mock inauguration after challenging last year’s election.
+In January, Kenya’s opposition leader Raila Odinga held one after successfully challenging last year’s election in court but then boycotting a fresh vote, despite warnings from the government that the ceremony would constitute treason.
 Chamisa counts Odinga as a close ally.

+Odinga and President Uhuru Kenyatta later made a high-profile reconciliation, saying they would work together to unite the country after months of deadly turmoil.

+In 2016, after losing an election marred by allegations of fraud, Ugandan opposition figure Kizza Besigye was sworn in at a secret ceremony witnessed by some colleagues.
+After Besigye’s party released a video of it, the government charged him with treason.